ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

     :target: ../_images/dsm_bind.png

--  Being a satellite, range is limited with this configuration and the preceding receivers and methods will provide greater range.
+-  Being a satellite, range is limited with this configuration and the preceding receivers and methods may provide greater range.

 .. image:: ../../../images/spm9645.jpg
     :target: ../_images/spm9645.jpg